sonalsannigrahi/Archers-Final/LogBook.md

 Sunho Hwang - Began and finished the implementation of the bird classs with animations.
 Started on another balloon class.
 Some animations still require polishing.

 Diego Gomez - This week I searched for animations for water and fireworks and implemented them in their corresponding classes.

+Tarcisio Teixeira - I began and almost finished the implementation of the Encryption class needing just some more tests and merge with the rest of the code.
+Some part of it will be done just when the table of constants is ready.
+Next week I will start working on UI-UX part.